nicky-plat/Weather_and_Vacation_Analysis/README.md

 # Weather and Vacation Analysis

-I created a Python script to visualize the weather for over 500 citiesaround the world.
+I created a Python script to visualize the weather for over 500 cities around the world.

 # Observations